Self-paced

 👇 The following demo updates the current time every second:

-The State Object is considered Immutable (it should not be changed directly)
+The State is considered Immutable (it should not be update directly)

 State updates happen in an asynchronous manner, and directly mutating the state creates an opportunity for values to be incorrectly updated and cause data inconsistencies in your web application.